aplteam/RumbaLean/README.md

 When you call one the usual functions like `Send` or `SendAndReceive` etc. then they will call a function `Connect` which in turn will attempt to initialize Conga by calling a function `InitConga` under the assumption that the DLLs required are to be found in the current directory.

-If that is not the case for you then you must call `InitConga` yourself once with the folder that holds those DLLs as the right argument.
+If that is not the case for you then you must call `InitConga` yourself once with the folder holding those DLLs as the right argument.

 ## Build process